himanshuX64/Iris-flower-prediction/README.md

 ---

-📈 Model Performance
+# 📈 Model Performance

 The model typically achieves high accuracy due to the simplicity and quality of the dataset.
 You can experiment with:

-- Logistic Regression
-- Decision Tree
-- K-Nearest Neighbors (KNN)
+- RandomforestClassifier
-- Support Vector Machine (SVM)

 ---

-🔍 Example Prediction
+# 🔍 Example Prediction

 Input: